jose-d/build-slurm-rocky8/README.md

   4 Release:        %{rel}%{?dist}
 ```

-and also replace the following if block with
+and also replace the following `if` block with

 ```
 %global slurm_source_dir %{name}-%{version}
 ```

 as we build from the upstream tarball..

+..and copy tarball into well-known directory: `cp tarballs/slurm-22.05.8.tar.bz2 $HOME/rpmbuild/SOURCES/slurm-22.05.8.tar.bz2`

 #### build slurm rpms in apptainer